50 years for house prices to reach peak levels without another bubble, Shiller

 Many markets in Orange County barely corrected during the bubble collapse.
 Many of the most desirable markets are already selling for more than peak values due to the stimulus intended to revive the rest of the national market.
 This will be the story over the next few years as some markets inflate mini-bubbles in reaction to stimulus while some markets languish under the weight of shadow inventory liquidations.
 Over time, the substitution effect will kick in and the markets will reestablish the equilibrium they once had prior to the housing bubble.
 Of course, that assumes politicians stop stimulating and manipulating the housing market at some point — an assumption that may be proven false.

 Nobody who isn’t kool aid intoxicated believes house prices rise much more than the level of inflation.
 Intelligent people understand trees cannot grow to the sky.
 If house prices consistently went up in value faster than price or wage inflation, over time, people would lose their ability to afford to buy houses because debt-to-income ratios would have to rise to accommodate the higher prices.
+This link https://www.thehouseguysdc.com/we-buy-houses-virginia/ explains the whole deal with the prices of property in a holistic manner.
+You might want to look it up.
 Either that, or all new buyers would have to substitute to inferior housing products so that the highest wage earners in the market end up buying one-bedroom condos in Santa Ana because it’s the only property affordable to anyone.

 Dr. Shiller’s graph of real house prices suggests that prices have not risen when adjusted for inflation over the last 120 years.
 There have certainly been periods when this was true.
 When examining the last 30 years of data, it appears house prices have risen faster than inflation.